Rawlsian Assignments: Empirical Application

+The average gain from the Rawlsian rule, reported in Table \ref{comp}, is computed among agents whose Rawlsian assignment strictly sd-dominates their PS assignment:

+Analogously, the average gain from PS is computed among agents whose PS assignment strictly sd-dominates their Rawlsian assignment:

+Both measures are expressed in rank positions, and therefore provide an interpretable measure of the size of the gains and losses.
+The gain columns indicate that, conditional on a strict sd-improvement, the average gains are comparable in magnitude across rules.
+Pooling across cooperatives, families who are strictly better off under the Rawlsian rule gain on average about $3.28$ rank positions in expected-rank terms, while families who are strictly better off under PS gain about $3.68$ rank positions.
+The main difference is therefore the incidence of improvements: the Rawlsian rule strictly sd-improves the assignment of many more families than PS does.

-\subsection{Comparison with the PS rule: Sd-envy-freeness.}
+\subsection{Comparison with the PS rule: sd-envy-freeness}

 In this section we turn to the analysis of sd-envy-freeness.
 The PS assignment is sd-envy-free, so no family envies another family under its outcome.
-As observed before, the Rawlsian rule is not sd-envy-fee, so some families may experience envy.
+As observed before, the Rawlsian rule is not sd-envy-free, so some families may experience envy.

 We show in Table \ref{envy}, for each cooperative, the number of families (and the percentage over all the families) whose allocation does not sd-dominate the allocation of some other family.
 Also, among those families that experience envy, we show the average number of families that are sd-envied.
-For each cooperative, the percentage of families with sd-envy ranges from 22\% to 94\%, with an average of 58\%.
+There is only one cooperative where no family experiences envy.
+Among the rest, the percentage of families with sd-envy ranges from 22\% to 94\%, with an average of 58\%.
 If we consider weak sd-envy, that is, a family has weak sd-envy over another family if the allocation of this last family sd-dominates the allocation of the first one, the percentage of families with weak sd-envy ranges from 11\% to 67\%, with an average of 36\%.